Summer Writing Workshops & Services

 The SSW writing program seeks to improve the teaching and learning of Smith College School for Social Work students.
 The program offers students several services aimed at enabling them to make the most of their educations.
 These services include individual writing counseling; introductory writing workshops which introduce our services; and workshops on time management, study skills and other academic issues.

 The program also offers the SSW faculty support of several kinds: writing and teaching colloquia, a library of materials about teaching and learning and individual consultation on classroom issues.

 Each summer, the writing program offers small-group workshops on:

 - Writing Clearly and Concisely and Surviving Your Thesis (for Second Year MSW students).

-The Writing Workshops 2014 schedule includes information about this year's workshops.
-They are also announced in the SSW Bulletin.
+The writing workshop schedule includes information about this year's workshops.
+They are also announced in the SSW Buzz.
 Workshop materials will be posted under "Writing Resources" available on Moodle.

 "Writing Resources" on Moodle

 Our Moodle page "Writing Resources" includes the materials for all our writing workshops as well as other useful materials.

 Individual Writing Conferences

 Throughout the two summer terms, the writing program offers individual writing conferences.